 Between January 2024 and June 2025 the partnership will

 Improving rural community health in Washington State by creating replicable folk school-like model for strengthening social cohesion

 During 2023-24, the Folk Education Network is partnering with AmeriCorps, Washington State Parks, and other partners to develop a Folk School-like model for civic engagement.
 The goal is to reduce rural isolation and increases community health through building connections and networking resources.
 This planning grant, funded by AmeriCorps, will develop a three-year operation grant proposal to:

-This material is based upon work funded by the Office of Research and Evaluation at the Corporation for National and Community Service (CNCS) under Grant No.18REHWA001 through the Community Conversations research grant competition.
-Opinion or points of view expressed in this document are those of the authors and do not necessarily reflect the official position of, or a position that is endorsed by the Corporation for National and Community Service.
+This project is funded by the Office of Research and Evaluation at AmeriCorps under Grant No. 22REACA001 through the National Service and Civic Engagement research grant competition.
+Opinions or points of view expressed in this document are those of the authors and do not necessarily reflect the official position of, or a position that is endorsed by, AmeriCorps.